kavaniraeleson/Qualifyze/README.md

 - I identify customers who transitioned from individual audit requests to subscription models.
 - Then I the `raw_data_requests` and `raw_data_credit_packages` tables.
-- Also I use  `CASE` statement to categorize customers based on their audit types.
+- Also I use  `CASE` statement to categorize customers based on their request id and credit package type.
 - This generates a `customer_engagement_evolution` table.

 ### Subscription Data Integration